thebosseverywher/Motion-Detection-Laser-Pointer/README.md

 laser turret final is the .ino that goes onto your arduino

 needed materials
-laptop with python and opencv,pywin libraries arduino uno
+laptop with python and opencv,pywin,pyserial libraries arduino uno
 2 servos
 1 laser diode